Science support

 Database on methodologies for dealing with sector problems

-This database will includes methodologies and related tools that are most relevant for dealing with dedicated problems of the future including e.g. Horizon Scanning, Environmental Scanning, Foresight Methods, global market equilibrium models and market analysis.
-The database will be managed by the Observatory and will be accessible through the project website.
+This database includes methodologies and related tools that are most relevant for dealing with dedicated problems of the future including e.g. Horizon Scanning, Environmental Scanning, Foresight Methods, global market equilibrium models and market analysis.
+The database will be managed by the Observatory and is accessible through the project website.

 Climate change, biodiversity, and food security nexus: A structured data review